 From 6:00pm through 7:00am, all participants on the course must:

-Providence is providing each team with two LED flashers in the bag at Packet Pickup.
+Providence is providing each team with two LED flashers in their bag at Packet Pickup!

 (Each team must present two reflective vests, two flashlights (or Headllights) and two LED flashers for inspection at the Start Check-In Tent.
 Teams are then issued the official race wrist wrap and allowed to participate).